How to add third-party extensions to the Find My app for tracking

 It came down two days ago

-A good and excellent step from Apple, especially since this Apple service is strong and effective in a very good and accurate manner, one time I lost the first generation Apple headphones and immediately while I was at home I opened the Find My application and searched for my headphones and found them inside my colleague’s office at work, and the next morning my colleague found them And he called me and told me did you lose your headphones?
-Thankfully it was an easy way to find the headphones
+A good and excellent step from Apple, especially since this Apple service is very strong and effective and accurate.
+One time, I lost my first generation Apple headphones, and immediately, while I was at home, I opened the Find My app and searched for my headphones and found them in my colleague's office at work.
+The next morning, my colleague found them and called me and said, "Did you lose your headphones?"
+Thank God, it was an easy way to find the headphones.

 Yes, a similar situation happened to me, and I hold Findme with five stars